Buttys/YGOCore/README.md

 In order for users out side your LAN to connect to the server you will need to port forward the relevant port, in this case port `8911` is used by default.

-The server is designed in such a way that when new card effects and rulings are added to the game just recompiling `ocgcore.dll` from [Fluorohydride/ygopro](https://github.com/Fluorohydride/ygopro) will continue keep the server compatible with all YGOPro clients.
+The server is designed in such a way that when new card effects and rulings are added to the game just recompiling `ocgcore.dll` from [Fluorohydride/ygopro/ocgcore](https://github.com/Fluorohydride/ygopro) will continue keep the server compatible with all YGOPro clients.
 You can download a precompiled version of ocgcore from the [release section](https://github.com/Buttys/YGOCore/releases/) but this version might not be the latest version available, if possible always recompile.
 If you have handshuffling enabled you will need a `ocgcore.dll` from [Buttys/ygopro](https://github.com/Buttys/ygopro) after the relivant and latest changes have been merged down.

 ##Configuration##
 `ygoserver.exe` takes two parameters, a port, and a `*.ini` format configuration file with these configurations.
 Without parameters YGOCore will look for the above file structure after tying to load config.txt.
 For example `c:\ygocore\ygoserver.exe 9101 alternative-configuration.ini`.
-Will start the server on port `9101` ignoring the configuration files `serverport` and load `alternative-configuration.ini` and not `config.txt`.
+Will start the server on port `9101` ignoring the configuration files `serverport` and load `alternative-configuration.ini` and not `config.ini`.

 * `serverport` what server port to listen on, default `8911`
-* `path` default realitive path, default '.'.
+* `path` default relative path, default '.'.
 * `scriptfolder` path to the script folder default `script'.
 * `cardcdb` path to the card database default `cards.cdb`.
 * `banlist` path to the banlist file default `lflist.conf`.